lucono/karma-test-explorer/README.md

 ## Why this Extension

-Karma Test Explorer is based on the [Angular/Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer) extension and is a major rewrite aimed at facilitating various significant enhancements and new features (such as those in the initial release [changelog](./CHANGELOG.md#010---sep-28-2021)).

-Its core focus is on robust support for:
+Karma Test Explorer is based on the [Angular/Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer) extension and is a major rewrite aimed at facilitating various significant enhancements and new features, and robust support for:

 - Large projects with thousands of tests
 - Remote development sceanarios with [Dev Containers](https://code.visualstudio.com/docs/remote/containers)
 - Flexibility to support a wide range of testing scenarios and workflows
-- Simplicity to "just work" - without any or much configuration
+- Smooth user experience to "just work" without any or much configuration
-- Reliability, usability, and team productivity
+- Reliability, usability, and productivity

 ---